bionic-gpt/bionic-gpt/website/content/docs/production/introduction.md

 1. Envoy - Glues various services together so they are all available on the same URL.
 1. BionicGTP User Interface - An axum server running the user interface.

+## Example Infrastructure as Code

+The Bionic-GPT github repository contains an example Pulumi code for setting up a Bionic-GPT cluster.

+We recommend you clone the repo and then run the example form the [devcontainer](https://containers.dev/) which has all the tools you need already installed.

+After trying the example it should be a lot easier to figure out your own production strategy.

 ## Pipeline Diagram

 ![Alt text](../architecture.svg "BionicGPT Architetcure")